Microsoft Office has been a staple of businesses for years and with its simplicity, value, and cloud capabilities, why wouldn’t it be?

 The result is a suite of tools and features that enables any business, no matter the size, to enjoy the benefits expected by enterprise clients while maintaining the simplistic and cost-effective nature that makes it attractive for even the smallest of businesses.

-How does Microsoft 365 for Business improve on Office 365?
+How does Microsoft 365 for Business improve on Microsoft 365?

 First things first, Microsoft was sure to include an entire suite of tools in their new plan that allows businesses to handle just about any task from the cloud.
 The suite includes:

-The suite of tools outlined in the image above is essentially where the similarities between Microsoft 365 and Office 365 end.
+The suite of tools outlined in the image above is essentially where the similarities between Microsoft 365 and Microsoft 365 end.

-With Microsoft 365 for Business, Microsoft’s goal is to bring together the power of Office 365 and Windows 10 while providing the mobility and security offered by their previously created enterprise solution.
+With Microsoft 365 for Business, Microsoft’s goal is to bring together the power of Microsoft 365 and Windows 10 while providing the mobility and security offered by their previously created enterprise solution.

 This focus represents a clear difference between the two services.
-With Office 365, the focus is almost solely on enhancing productivity for users.
+With Microsoft 365, the focus is almost solely on enhancing productivity for users.

 Microsoft 365, on the other hand, does that and so much more.
 Let’s take a deeper look into exactly how they’re different: